 CRES Tail Coverage

 CRES offers Tail Coverage to our E&O Insurance clients.
-If you’re planning a career change, retirement, or other planned absence from real estate, you can choose to extend your coverage with up to 3 years’ Tail Coverage.
+If you’re planning a career change, retirement, or other planned absence from real estate, you can choose to extend your coverage with up to four years of Tail Coverage.

 CRES Tail Coverage gives you peace of mind, so you won’t have to face costly lawsuits alone in times of transition.
 You’ll be covered for all transactions completed while you were insured, even after your E&O insurance policy has lapsed.